 The greatest obstacle to legislative intervention (besides the hostility of the employers' associations who prefer to maintain the status quo based on the de facto legal effect of the agreement) is the lack of agreement between the major union confederations, which already became apparent when the majority of the previous centre-left government supported a parliamentary bill.
 Today, as then, there is no agreement on either the an or quomodo of legislative intervention, above all as concerns representation and representativeness.
 Regulation of the legal effect of a collective agreement cannot, in fact, exclude regulation of the representative subject (trade union pluralism, the principle of majority, criteria of representativeness, etc.), as happened in public sector employment (see above § 1.2.2.).
-Regulation of the status of the collective agreement and the introduction of rules regarding the representation and representativeness of the social partners are two sides to the same problem.
+Regulation of the status of the representation and representativeness are two sides to the same problem.